tobiasbriones/blog/systems/labs/arduino/arduino-lab-activating-a-digital-output/index.md

 Según la información oficial, con las capacidades de Proteus podemos:

-> A menudo, la parte más complicada del desarrollo integrado es el
-> diseño del hardware.
-El ecosistema Arduino™ contribuye en gran medida
-> a resolver este problema con muchos escudos listos para usar.
-Visual
-> Designer lleva esto al dominio del software, utilizando nuestra
-> captura esquemática profesional y el motor de simulación Proteus VSM
-> para hacer posible la simulación de sistemas Arduino completos.
-La
-> Galería de periféricos en Visual Designer luego simplifica todo el
-> proceso, ya que colocará y conectará automáticamente los componentes
-> electrónicos en el esquema por usted.
-Finalmente, Visual Designer
-> proporciona métodos de alto nivel para permitir el control del sistema
-> integrado desde un editor de diagramas de flujo.
+> Often the trickiest part of embedded development is the hardware design.
+> The Arduino™ ecosystem goes a long way to solving this problem with lots of
+> ready made shields.
+Visual Designer takes this into the software domain, using
+> our professional schematic capture and Proteus VSM simulation engine to make
+> simulation of complete Arduino systems possible.
+The Peripheral Gallery in
+> Visual Designer then simplifies the whole process as it will autoplace and
+> autoconnect the electronics on the schematic for you.
+Finally, Visual Designer
+> provides high level methods to enable the control of the embedded system from
+> a flowchart editor.
 >
-> Además de Arduino Shields completos, hemos incluido muchos sensores y
-> módulos individuales del sistema Grove y también hemos agregado un
-> montón de piezas útiles como placas de conexión.
-Los usuarios más
-> avanzados pueden incluso colocar y conectar su propio hardware
-> personalizado directamente en el esquema usando los miles de modelos
+> In addition to full Arduino Shields we have included many
+> individual sensors and modules from the Grove system and also added a bunch of
+> useful parts as breakout boards.
+More advanced users can even place and wire
+> their own custom hardware directly on the schematic using the thousands of
-> de simulación en Proteus VSM.
-Fuente: *Arduino Simulation Software -
+> simulation models in Proteus VSM.
+>
-> Processor, Shields and Peripherals* [@labcenter-electronics-2022]
+> Source: *Arduino Simulation Software - Processor, Shields and Peripherals*
+> [@labcenter-electronics-2022]

 ![Tarjeta Arduino en Proteus](images/proteus.png)